 Scopes have developed with greater visibility and magnification to accommodate the growing strength and accuracy of rifles and weapons.
 Two methods for synchronization of scopes have been originally developed.

 Each of them has a markedly different root and method.
-The Minute of Angle (MOA) system is a traditional base-60 scheme developed for science.
-The Milliradian system is a Base 10 operation allied for firearms at the end of the nineteenth century.
+The Minute-of-Angle (MOA) system is a traditional base-60 scheme developed for science.
+The milliradian (MRAD) system is a Base 10 operation allied for firearms at the end of the nineteenth century.

 However, both are equally efficient, using path sections to convey the same amount of growth in direction at a fixed distance.